Skip to main content

 close

-The private rented sector is a significant component of the housing market within Dudley borough, being home to many families and offering a range of housing options to residents - some wanting the short-term flexibility it can offer while others it is a long-term home for their family.
+The private rented sector is a significant component of the housing market within Dudley borough, being home to many people and offering a range of housing.

 • The Council regulates the private rented sector operating within the borough to ensure homes are safe, well managed, and maintained to a good condition.
 Prompt enforcement action is taken against private landlords that choose not to.